lpassig/coding-blog-boilerplate/posts/successful-cloud-adoption-primer.md

 <br>

-Whenever I help customers adopting the Azure cloud, I find myself talking about the same design principles.
-So, I decided that in this article, I want to discuss some of my major **adoption principles** and **adoption practices** when talking about cloud computing adoption and making the cloud enterprise ready.
+Whenever I help customers adopting the Azure cloud, I find myself talking about the same design principles all the time.
+So, I decided that in this article to share some of my thoughts.
+I want to discuss some of my major **design principles and practices** when talking about cloud computing adoption and making the cloud **enterprise ready**.
 Almost all those principles are not of technical nature per se, but they can be enforces/leverages by using technical tools.
 However, first and foremost my major hypothesis is that:

 **<center><blockquote>The successful adoption of the cloud is all about company culture!</center></blockquote>**